stievie/ABx/README.md

 It also tells the client to which Game and File Server to connect.

-There can be only *one* login server, since all clients connects to this server.
+There can be only *one* login server, since all clients connect to this server.
 Once the client is authenticated, the connection to the login server is closed.

 ### Game Server